PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/volume.md

 - **storageos** (StorageOSVolumeSource)

-  StorageOS represents a StorageOS volume attached and mounted on Kubernetes nodes.
+  StorageOS represents a StorageOS volume attached and mounted on PlaidCloud nodes.

   <a name="StorageOSVolumeSource"></a>
   *Represents a StorageOS persistent volume resource.*